Euthanasia & End of Life Issues

 Societal Harms

 Assisted suicide not only takes life in an individual tragedy, but it also harms society.
-It confuses the role of a doctor, and causes damage to our medical culture.
-Rather than having confidence that a doctor is there to treat and heal you, you may be worried that the doctor will encourage suicide instead.
-Medical personnel has been caught on multiple occasions in the last decade making their own decisions about whether a patient should live or die.
+It confuses the role of a doctor and damages our medical culture.
+Rather than having confidence that a physician is there to treat and heal you, you may be worried that he/she will encourage suicide instead.
+Medical personnel have been caught on multiple occasions in the last decade making their own decisions about whether a patient should live or die.

-Plus, consider psychiatrists.
-These are medical professionals who treat people every day who have suicidal thinking and behavior.
-They should be trying to prevent their patients from killing themselves & treating the underlying condition, not encouraging their patients to kill themselves.
+In addition, consider psychiatrists.
+These are medical professionals who treat people every day with suicidal thinking and behavior.
+They should be trying to prevent their patients from killing themselves andtreating the underlying condition, not encouraging their patients to kill themselves.

-In Oregon, since 2008, medical systems offer people assisted suicide instead of chemotherapy.
+Beyond doctors, insurance companies or family members may also take wrongful advantage of assisted suicide due to it being perhaps the more inexpensive “way out.”
+For example, since 2008 in Oregon, medical systems have offered cancer patients assisted suicide instead of chemotherapy.
 Assisted suicide is cheaper than years of cancer treatment.
-There have been many cases where insurance offers to pay for the suicide pills, but not for the life-saving treatment.
+There have been many cases where insurance offered to pay for the suicide pills but not for the life-saving treatment.
+These dangerous circumstances mean that a insurance company looking to save money or a family to preserve their inheritance may let their greed take someone’s life.

 Involuntary Euthanasia

-As involuntary mercy-killing is so obviously repugnant to most people, the most controversial form of euthanasia is non-voluntary—that is, when the individual is not able to give or deny consent.
+As involuntary mercy-killing is so obviously repugnant to most people, the most controversial form of euthanasia is called non-voluntary usually — that is, when the individual is not able to give or deny consent.
 The most famous examples are the cases of Terri Schiavo and Charlie Gard.

 Terri Schiavo

 In 1990, at the age of 26, Terri Schindler Schiavo suffered a mysterious cardio-respiratory arrest.
 To this day, doctors have still not discovered a cause for this respiratory attack.
-She was diagnosed with hypoxic encephalopathy – neurological injury caused by lack of oxygen to the brain and she was placed on a ventilator.
+She was diagnosed with hypoxic encephalopathy – neurological injury caused by lack of oxygen to the brain.
+She was placed on a ventilator.

 Terri was soon able to breathe on her own and maintain vital function.
 She remained in a severely compromised neurological state (a persistent vegetative state [5]) and was provided a PEG tube to ensure the safe delivery of nourishment and hydration.
 Terri was kept alive by assisted feeding of food and water, the same things which keep us all alive [6].